HGustavs/LenaSYS/dockerenv/document/docker_install_instructions.md

 6. To know if Docker is finish to build images and containers when the terminal stop printing out or show blue apache-php name.
 NOTE: Do not close down the terminal while docker is running, otherwise containers will shutdown.
 ![show building text in terminal](terminal5.png "show building text in terminal")

 7. Now go to Docker desktop and you can see a menu which says images and containers.
-Press the containers from the menu and here you can see there are three containers and each one has green-circles which means they are running.
+Press the containers from the menu and here you can see there are three containers and each one has green-circle which means they are running.
 If you can not see three containers, then you need to press `drop-down`-button
 ![shows three containers](dockerContainers.png "shows three containers")

 8. There are two ports which are apache-php and phpmyadmin server.
 The apache-php has a port `80:80` which can be click to open LenaSYS website.
 The phpmyadmin has also a port `8080:80` which open phpmyadmin website there you can manipulate sql-data, user permission and more.
 You need to press the `80:80` link to open the LenaSYS website.